Note: This is very silly and should not be taken seriously

-Half Empty or Half Full?
-Philosophers respond.
+Half Empty or Half Full: Part I

 In our quest to find out whether the glass was half empty or half full, we first asked the world's great philosophers.
 Here are their responses.